4-H Youth Development

 Attention: All Youth Ages 9-19

 Registration will begin at 4:30 pm and the contest will start at 5 pm.
 Return the registration form to the Clay County Extesnion Office at 69 Jameson Rd, Manchester, KY 40962 by Monday, April 3th.
+All blue ribbon winners from each category will be entered into a drawing for $50!!!
 For more information, contact Alissa Sebastain at 598-2789.

 FREE & open to all youth ages 9-19!

-Our next 4-H Teen Club meeting will be on February 27th at the 6:00 pm at the EXCEL Center beside McDonald's .
+Our next 4-H Teen Club meeting will be on April 17th at 5:30 pm at the Rawlings & Stinson Park .
 If you are between the ages of 12 – 17 and are looking for something different to be involved in and still trying to find where you might fit in 4-H could be for you.
 It is an opportunity to be involved in something new ...and unique.
 There will be at least one teen club meeting every month.
 They don’t all have to be attended and you can join any time.
 So come check it out and see if 4-H is right for you!

 Studies have shown that youth involvement in 4-H helps their relationships with others better, be more engaged and contributive to their communities, more likely to go to college and engaged in school, have a better chance at living a healthy lifestyle, and even many times more likely to plan a career in a science field.